ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 *(There was no caching in this benchmark; the equation was solved on the fly.
 The notebook generating the speed animation can be found [here](https://github.com/ricokaloklo/GeneralizedSasakiNakamura.jl/blob/main/examples/realtime-demo.ipynb).)*

-### Semi-analytical solver path: iterative series expansion matching
+### Semi-analytical solver: iterative series expansion matching
-Starting from v0.9.0, the semi-analytical ISEM path constructs the Teukolsky and GSN radial functions directly from matched series expansions.
-This path is selected by `method = "ISEM"` or by `method = "auto"` where available.
-For real frequencies in the trained selector domain, ISEM chooses matching controls automatically and applies a local-`N` rescue scan when the split mismatch is above tolerance.
-If `method = "auto"` cannot obtain a reliable ISEM solution, it falls back to the legacy `linear` path.
-After warm-up, homogeneous radial solves are typically at millisecond scale or faster while retaining interactive evaluation over dense grids:
+The semi-analytical solver ISEM constructs the Teukolsky and GSN radial functions directly from matched series expansions:

 <p align="center">
   <img width="80%" src="docs/src/isem_matching_original_30fps.gif">
 </p>

+Users can choose this solver by specifying `method = "ISEM"` or by `method = "auto"`, where ISEM will be used whenever possible.
+For real frequencies in the trained selector domain, ISEM chooses matching controls automatically.
+When the option `method = "auto"` is used but ISEM cannot obtain a reliable solution, it falls back to the legacy `linear` solver.

+The homogeneous radial Teukolsky/GSN equations are solved typically at millisecond timescale or faster.
 The ISEM on-the-fly Teukolsky/GSN solve and evaluation benchmark is shown below:

 <p align="center">
   <img width="80%" src="https://raw.githubusercontent.com/CuberYyc808/CuberYyc808.github.io/3b847bfb92587eecb078bf7284f1cbc86e476ddb/images/teukolsky_gsn_solver_demo_60s.gif">